askap-vast/vast-pipeline/docs/using/runconfig.md

 ```

 !!! note
-    Similarly to Python files, the indentation in the run configuration YAML file is important as it defines nested parameters.
     Throughout the documentation we use dot-notation to refer to nested parameters, for example `inputs.image` refers to the list of input images.
     This page on [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) from the Ansible documentation is a good brief primer on the basics.